Grace Stott

 Grace Stott born Grace Cigie (12 March 1845 – 24 January 1922) was a British Protestant missionary in China.
 She went to China after a marriage proposal arrived in the post.
-She worked in Wenchow where she created a school for girls.
+She worked in Wenzhou where she created a school for girls.
 Her husband George Stott died in 1899.
 She then returned to China.
 The mission was struck by riots twice and a cholera epidemic.
 She became the head of the mission and finally left the mission in 1909 twenty years after he was sacked and his death.
 Her husband is credited with the mission's success.